 - The tax must be rounded to a whole cent using a method that rounds up to the next cent whenever the third decimal place is greater than four.

 Go to our Sales & Use Tax section for a list of filing methods, forms, and tools to help you get started.
+Whether you do your own filing using a paper return, file electronically, or use a professional tax preparer, be sure you have the information you need before you begin.
+The following is a basic checklist to get you started:

-Will You Be Making Purchases Subject to Use Tax?
+Purchases Subject to Use Tax

 Vermont businesses should know what use tax is and when they need to pay it.
 Vermont’s 6% use tax is due if tax is not collected on a taxable purchase.
 This occurs when the seller is not registered with the Vermont Department of Taxes to collect tax and therefore does not charge Vermont tax.
-Examples of sellers who do not charge sales tax are many online vendors and vendors located in states with no sales tax—New Hampshire, for example—or states with a lower sales tax.
+Examples of sellers who do not charge sales tax are many online vendors and vendors located in states with no sales tax—New Hampshire, for example—or states with lower sales taxes.

 When is Use Tax Paid?